propeller-heads/rtmr3-calculator/README.md

 Clone the [repo](https://github.com/propeller-heads/rtmr3-calculator) and run `npm start`.

+Alternatively, just use a simple Python script.
+Put your values in `./src/rtmr3.py` and run it.

 ## Where can I check the logic?

 The only code that really matters for verification is in `./src/rtmr3.tsx`.
 Everything else is just stuff needed to make it a web app.